 About 30 percent of adults live with some type of insomnia, according to the American Academy of Sleep Medicine (AASM).
-Sleeping pills are the most prescribed medication in the world.
-Despite their popularity, evidence shows that pills aren’t effective after a few weeks of taking them.
+Many people turn to sleeping pills to help their sleep dysfunctions; however, despite their popularity, evidence shows that pills aren’t effective after a few weeks of taking them.

+The National Sleep Foundation recommends seven to nine hours of sleep per night for adults between 18 and 64 years old and adults over 65 may need 7-8 hours.
 Overall, it’s more common for women to suffer from sleeping problems than men.
-In research conducted by the National Sleep Foundation, up to 67% of women said that they had a sleeping problem at least a few nights during the past month, and 46% had problems almost every night.
+In research conducted by the National Sleep Foundation, up to 67% of women said that they had a problem at least a few nights during the past month, and 46% had problems almost every night.

 Researchers at Duke University Medical Center, led by Edward Suarez, Ph.D., an associate professor in the department of psychiatry and behavioral sciences, found that women who reported unhealthy sleep are at an elevated risk for heart disease, type 2 diabetes, and depression.

 There is little research to understand why women suffer from sleeplessness more than men, but there are several alternative approaches instead of using medications as the first choice.
 Some of these solutions include Cognitive behavioral therapy for insomnia (CBTi) like sleep restriction therapy, sleep hygiene education (SHE), and other non-prescription over-the-counter solutions.

 CBTi trains people to use techniques that address the mental (or cognitive) factors associated with insomnia, such as the ‘racing mind’, and to overcome the worry and other negative emotions that accompany the experience of being unable to sleep.
 It is an effective treatment for chronic problems and is usually recommended as the first line of treatment.